luanwulin/next_compatible_ie8/readme.md

 You can also listen to different events happening inside the Router.
 Here's a list of supported events:

-- `onRouteChangeStart(url)` - Fires when a route starts to change
+- `routeChangeStart(url)` - Fires when a route starts to change
-- `onRouteChangeComplete(url)` - Fires when a route changed completely
+- `routeChangeComplete(url)` - Fires when a route changed completely
-- `onRouteChangeError(err, url)` - Fires when there's an error when changing routes
+- `routeChangeError(err, url)` - Fires when there's an error when changing routes
-- `onBeforeHistoryChange(url)` - Fires just before changing the browser's history
+- `beforeHistoryChange(url)` - Fires just before changing the browser's history
+- `appUpdated(nextRoute)` - Fires when switching pages and there's a new version of the app

 > Here `url` is the URL shown in the browser.
 If you call `Router.push(url, as)` (or similar), then the value of `url` will be `as`.

-Here's how to properly listen to the router event `onRouteChangeStart`:
+Here's how to properly listen to the router event `routeChangeStart`:

 ```js
 Router.onRouteChangeStart = url => {